archimatika/DA-Samples/ftk/README.md

 ### Design Evaluation

 Each design option stores in the database as a set of ftkElement parameters.
-We can rebuild a model with different level of details depends on type of analysis.
+We can rebuild a model with different level of detail depends on type of analysis.
 We use a set of analysis tools to evaluate design options.

-For now, we calculate insolation, illuminance, energy efficiency according to Ukrainian Building codes as well as a set of generic parameters like window-to-wall ratio, elements specification, etc.
+For now, we calculate insolation, illuminance, energy efficiency according to Ukrainian Building codes as well as a set of generic parameters like window-to-wall ratio, elements specification etc.

 ![FTK](img/evaluation.png)

-Based on quantitive and qualitative metrics, we chose design option for generating model into specific BIM software. (in this case Archicad)
+Based on quantitive and qualitative metrics, we chose design option for generating model within specific BIM software. (in this case Archicad)

 Check out more examples at our [samples repository](../README.md).